AmineBelouh/SQL_Data_Jobs_Analysis_Project/README.md

 This project was created to better understand the data analyst job market, with the goal of identifying the highest-paying and most in-demand skills to help others find the best job opportunities.

-The data comes from Luke Barousse's [SQL course](https://lukebarousse.com/sql).
-It’s full of details on job titles, salaries, locations, and key skills.
+The dataset used is from Luke Barousse's app [datanerd.tech](https://datanerd.tech/).

 ### The questions I wanted to answer through my SQL queries were: